servicecatalog/oscm-dockerbuild/README.md

 git clone TODO
 ```

-We will set some configuration variables to complete the templates
+We will set some configuration variables to complete the templates:

 ```sh
 # The base data directory we created